 - Insert the new filter with the arrow facing toward the heater to keep damage from happening.

-Flat filters should be replaced once a month, while pleated filters should work around three months.
-You could also buy a washable filter that will last about 10 years.
+Flat filters should be replaced once a month, while pleated filters should last about three months.
 If you have children or pets, you could have to replace your filter more often.

 To make the process smoother in the future, draw with a permanent marker on your heater exterior or ductwork to list the airflow direction and filter size.